Elrendar Sword & Shields — Combat (ESS)

 Interventions

-On any result that’s a Draw or better, you can step in and take the hit for an ally—if you're close or can reasonably get to them.
-Keep it cinematic; if you’re in reach, you can try it, no need to ask.
-If you succeed, you can either take the injury for your ally, or block/deflect it if you roll high enough.
+On any failing or even succeeding roll(i.e. Draw or better) you can step in and take the hit for an ally—if you're close or can reasonably get to them that is.
+Keep it flowing forward though; if you want to, you can try it; there's no need to ask the DM.
+If you take the hit, you can either take the injury for your ally, or block/deflect it if you rolled high enough.

 Keep in mind that rescuing everyone from everything can take a lot of the weight off consequences and fate; be mindful that sometimes it's better to let things happen to increase the stakes.
 That said, interventions are a great way to foster interactivity between players.